 A B&B is often a side activity of an existing business, such as a farm or artist’s studio.
 Or it is extra income alongside regular employment.
 B&B’s are typically small-scale accommodations – a room to rent that is suitable for overnight stays and includes breakfast.
 You can establish a B&B in your house or an outbuilding.
 The main function of your home remains ‘residential’ but it also has a secondary function to ‘provide accommodation’.
 As a general rule, you must register your B&B as a business with the Netherlands Chamber of Commerce KVK.
 You must charge your guests VAT and tourist tax.

 Can anyone start a B&B?

 Before you start a B&B, contact your local municipality.
 They will inform you about zoning plans or other relevant local policies.
 But that is only part of the story.
-This checklist for starting a bed & breakfast explains other important details, such as fire safety, maintaining a visitor register, environmental regulations and any required permits.
+This checklist for starting a bed & breakfast explains other important details, such as fire safety, maintaining a visitor register, environmental regulations, tourist tax, and any required permits.

 Good to know: The rules for B&Bs can differ in each municipality.
 For example, the City of Amsterdam has specific rules that B&Bs must follow.
 Always check which rules and procedures apply where you live.

 Running your B&B can be an enjoyable way to generate extra income.
 Perhaps you can do it alongside your regular job.
 Part-time businesses are increasingly popular in the Netherlands.
 If you already have a fixed income, there is less risk when you start a new business.
 But you will have much less free time.